levoxtrip/PKB/docs/topics/theSage.md

 No expression your emotions can have severe physiological problems.

+The way we use our body affects our emotions and biochemistry

+What we focus on determines what we feel

 #### Approval
 Low self-esteem and neglectful experiences with your first caregivers may make you constantly need and seek approval as an adult